POSTED OCTOBER 5, 2015: A story long before RacingAwareness.com.

 After watching Tony’s coach from afar and the flurry of activity that surrounded it, we weren’t sure if the meeting was meant to be, but then, as planned, Tony emerged.
 He approached the group, still in his fire suit and shoes and with an outstretched hand, he said ‘you must be Tristan’.
-The waiting and any anxiety faded instantly as Tony invited Tristan to his home away from home where he proceeded to spend the next hour with Tristan and his dad like they were long time friends.
+The waiting and any anxiety faded instantly as Tony invited Tristan to his home away from home where he proceeded to spend the next one-hour with Tristan and his dad like they were long time friends.
 Their time together was genuinely magical.
 Tony also provided Tristian with a bag full of memorabilia including a 1/24th scale version of his #20, Home Depot Chevrolet.

 To conclude the visit, Tony invited Tristan and his dad to Victory Lane if he won on Sunday.
 For those that understand the logistics of traveling to and from MIS, getting fans to Victory Lane and that the August 2007 NASCAR Sprint Cup event at MIS wasn’t held until Tuesday due to rain, you will appreciate what happened next.